\write18 ¶Synopsis:

 safe, by compiling with latex --enable-write18 filename

 (see Command line options).
-(The --shell-escape
+(The --shell-escape option is

 a synonym, in TeX Live.)